banoz/CoffeeHat/Hardware/GaggiaBoard_V2/README.md

 AC zero-cross sense on PA0
 Pump control on PA1
 Buzzer on PB14
-Heater 1 relay on PB13
+Steam boiler heater element relay on PB13
-Heater 2 relay on PB12
+Steam boiler supply valve relay on PB12
 3-Way valve control on PC13

 SPI1 is used by thermocouple amplifier on PA5(SPI1_SCK)/PB4(SPI1_MISO), and CS on PA6